Time-Optimal and Energy-Efficient Deterministic Consensus: Model and Preliminaries

+It is possible in the sleeping model that there are certain rounds in which no players are awake, e.g., because the adversary crashed the few player that tried to wake up.
+Consequently, any algorithm that solves consensus in optimal time needs to implement an awake schedule that ensures sufficient progress towards a common decision in each round.

-We quantify the performance of our algorithms in terms of the \emph{message complexity}, i.e., the total number of messages sent in the worst case, and the \emph{time complexity}, which captures the worst-case number of rounds until all players have terminated.
-In the sleeping model, we consider two measures of energy consumption: \begin{itemize} \item the \emph{(worst case) energy complexity} is the maximum number of rounds (taken over all players) that a player is awake in the worst case execution; \end{itemize}
+\inline Complexity measures: We quantify the performance of our algorithms in terms of the \emph{message complexity}, i.e., the total number of messages sent in the worst case, and the \emph{time complexity}, which captures the worst-case number of rounds until all players have terminated.
+In the sleeping model, we consider an additional measure: \begin{itemize} \item the \emph{(worst case) energy complexity} is the maximum number of rounds (taken over all players) that a player is awake in the worst case execution; \end{itemize}